deloachcd/portapotty/README.md

 1. create directories for grouping all your logic for deploying and configuring some software you use, (ex. vim, tmux, emacs, etc)
 2. specify dependencies for deploying your software in `packages.yml`
 3. write logic for deploying your software locally in `hooks.sh` scripts, using `deploy_dotfile` for files you want to track through the repo
-4. run `deploy.sh` to deploy your software locally, and `push-up` to update tracked files in the repo with locally deployed changes
+4. run `deploy.sh` to deploy your software locally, and `push-up` to update tracked files in the repo with local changes

 ## ...what?
 Just skim over `pottyfunctions.sh` and `deploy.sh` and you'll be able to